Understanding and Supporting Adolescents with an Opioid Use Disorder

 Treatment of Opioid Use Disorders in Youth

 Treatment of Opioid Use Disorders in Youth (Vimeo video) provides an overview of treating opioid use disorder in adolescents.
 Dr. Marc Fishman discusses the use of the medications naltrexone and buprenorphine, as well as family engagement and behavioral approaches in this training sponsored by the UW’s Psychiatry and Addictions Case Conference series.
+Note this recorded before fentanyl predominated and before long-acting injectable forms of buprenorphine were widely used.

 Dr. Fishman is board certified in addiction psychiatry and addiction medicine.
 He is a member of the Psychiatry faculty of the Johns Hopkins University School of Medicine, and Medical Director of Maryland Treatment Centers.